 I came across this last night and thought, oh wow, is Karen sending this to me?
 This is a true story about a friend of mine that I recently found on Facebook after not being in contact for over thirty years.
 I’ve changed his name and few other details but the story is true and the message is real.
 It happened in the Los Angeles area.
 He taught me something important—maybe this little account will teach you a bit.

-My friend John is one of the most positive people I had ever known.
+My friend George is one of the most positive people I have ever known.
 He is always in a good mood and always has something encouraging to say.
-In those days, he was a manager at a fast-food restaurant where things went wrong every day.
-If an employee had a bad day, John always helped him or her to look on the positive side of the situation.
+In those days, he was a manager at a fast-food restaurant (Carl's, Jr) where things went wrong every day.
+If an employee had a bad day, George always helped him or her to look on the positive side of the situation.
 His attitude truly amazed me.
 So one day I asked him: “How can you be so positive all the time?”
 He said, “It’s simple.
 Every morning I tell myself, that I have two choices for that day—to be in a good mood or in a bad mood.
 I always choose the good one, and when something wrong happens, I can be sad and angry or I can learn from it instead.
 I choose to learn.
 I always choose the positive side of life.”
 I said, “But it’s not that easy.”
 “Yes, it is,” he replied, “Yes it is.
 Life is all about choices.
 You can choose how people or a situation will affect your mood, your life.
 That’s up to you.”

 One morning George accidentally left the restaurant’s back door open, and he was held up at gunpoint by three armed robbers.
 He tried to open the safe, but his hands shook due to nervousness, and he messed up the combination.
 So the robbers shot him and left with nothing.
 Fortunately, George was quickly found and brought to the nearest hospital.
 After many hours of surgery and long intensive care, George was released to go home.